 A film set is one of the most collaborative work environments.
 The director may be top dog, but it is definitely not a one-person show.
 Standing behind every great filmmaker is an entire crew of dedicated people who help make their vision come to life.
 Likewise, standing behind every successful CEO is a team of dedicated employees.

 Film Directors and CEOs need to be clear in their vision, while also listening to the ideas of the creative minds around them.
-A film set can’t exist without camera operators and craft services just like an office can’t exist without HR, payroll, and other departments.
+A film set can’t exist without camera operators and craft services just like an office can’t exist without HR, payroll system, and other departments.

 Whether it be sales, marketing, onboarding, or any task in between, each member of a film set or an office need to feel as though their work is valuable and integral to the success of the group.